 Convert a prepaid Android Phone like the LG Journey into a Bluetooth MP3 player

-For me, by far the best option is to convert a prepaid Android phone into a cheap Bluetooth MP3 player with a touchscreen.
+After a long search and testing out a number of different options, for me, by far the best solution was to convert a prepaid Android phone into a cheap Bluetooth MP3 player with a touchscreen.

 With minimal effort, I was able to repurpose three prepaid Android phones, the Simple Mobile LG Journey, the Tracfone Motorola Moto E6 in Starry Black, and the Samsung Galaxy J3 Orbit from Total Wireless, into dedicated Bluetooth MP3 players.